2018 Iowa gubernatorial election

 The 2018 Iowa gubernatorial election took place on November 6, 2018.
-Incumbent Republican governor Kim Reynolds ran for election to a full term, facing Democratic businessman Fred Hubbell, Libertarian Jake Porter, and independent candidate Gary Siegwarth.
+Incumbent Republican Governor Kim Reynolds ran for election to a full term, facing Democratic businessman Fred Hubbell, Libertarian Jake Porter, and independent candidate Gary Siegwarth.

 On election day, Reynolds won 50.3% of the vote, a 2.8% margin of victory, and carried 88 of Iowa's 99 counties.
 She became the first female governor of Iowa elected in her own right.
 This was the first Iowa gubernatorial election since 1998 in which the winner was of the same party as the incumbent president.

 Background

-After the 2016 presidential election, President Donald Trump nominated then-Governor Terry Branstad to be the United States Ambassador to China.
+After the 2016 presidential election, President Donald Trump nominated then-Governor Terry Branstad to be the U.S. ambassador to China.
 When Branstad was confirmed by the United States Senate, he resigned as Iowa governor to assume the ambassadorship on May 24, 2017.
 Lieutenant Governor Kim Reynolds then became governor of Iowa.